AIA Seattle provides the architecture community with the resources to make a difference through design.

 The AIA Small Firm Exchange (SFx) is a resource designed specifically to support small firm practitioners and design professionals.
 SFx advocates for small firms, promotes Small Firm leadership and professional development and practice, and supports local component roundtables and small firm networks.
 Visit the Small Firm Exchange homepage to learn more, including how to join SFx.

 The AIA Small Firm Compensation Report is dedicated to the unique needs and structure of small architecture firms, including details on benefits offered and detailed compensation tables broken out for six positions by firm type, firm revenue, region of the country, and more.
-Available for purchase via AIA National website.
+Available for purchase via AIA National website. **Due to COVID-19, we are unable to offer in-person viewing of this report, but are offering read-only copies by returning this signed agreement to Event & Exhibit Coordinator Megan Harmon.

 Messages from the AIA Seattle Executive Director and White Papers are archived in our online Library.